 Igneous rocks are forged from volcanoes

 Volcanoes are the foundation for igneous rocks.
 Like a bottle of champagne with a cork in it, liquid rock pools in the magma chamber.

 Once you pull the cork, the volcano erupts from the mouth spewing lava.
 Like wax dripping down the side of a candle, igneous rocks like feldspars form.

-Metamorphic rocks from heat and pressure
+Metamorphic rocks build from heat and pressure

+Metamorphic rocks change in form from pre-existing rocks.
 For example, a rock that was once made of sand is changed or “metamorphosed” into another type of rock from heat and pressure.